 To simplify the diagrams in this document, the ElementConformsToProfile association is pictured as a single object on the boundary between namespaces, rather than as two objects, one in each namespace.
-See "Base Server Scoping Instance Associated with Profile Registration" on page 19 for an example diagram.
+See Figure 2-2 for an example diagram.

 Determining the Namespaces in Your Installation